-Our Program Includes:
+Our Program Sometimes Includes:

-Our Program Does Not (Usually) Include:
+Our Program Does Not Include:

-- Emergency vehicle support on route (except Big Sur area - see below)
+- Emergency vehicle support on route (except Big Sur area – see below).

 - Cost of accommodations or food

-- Lights for riding after dark or cycle computers
+- Lights for riding after dark

-- SLO to Santa Barbara
+- Wine – SLO and Santa Barbara County

-- SLO County
+- Wine – SLO County

 Here is a regional map of the California Central Coast to aid in planning your tour.

-We have carefully selected accommodations in each potential overnight town that avoid cycling on busy streets as much as possible and are walking distance to restaurants.
-Once we work out a biking self guided itinerary with you, we'll recommend a selection of hotels for each overnight stop for you to choose from.
+We have carefully selected accommodations in each potential overnight town that avoid cycling on busy streets as much as possible and are usually walking distance to restaurants and attractions.
+Once we work out a biking self guided itinerary with you, we’ll recommend a selection of hotels for each overnight stop for you to choose from.
 Our suggested hotels cover all budget ranges available in each town.
 You contact the hotels to book directly and let us know where you are staying so we can customize the turn by turn directions for your hotels.
 We normally do not receive any special discounts at our recommended hotels.

 Some people are looking for a mix of camping, hostels and/or hotels.
 In this case we highlight stops where campgrounds have hike/bike sites and/or hostels are available as well as sending our recommended lists of hotel accommodations options.